DaveParillo/cisc192-reader/src/chapter8/review-2.rst

          :name: mucp_8_9

          Sometimes employees will move around and thus we'll need to update their addresses.
-         Let's write the code for the updateAddress function. updateAddress takes an Employee and a new Address as parameters and sets the employee's address to the new address.
+         Let's write the code for the update_address function. update_address takes an employee and a new address as parameters and sets the employee's address to the new address.
          Put the necessary blocks of code in the correct order.

          .. code-block:: cpp

             {{group}}
-            void updateAddress (Employee& e, Address a) {
+            void update_address (employee& e, address a) {
             {{endgroup}}
             {{distractor}}
             {{group}}
-            void updateAddress (Employee e, Address& a) {  #distractor
+            void update_address (employee e, address& a) {  #distractor
             {{endgroup}}
             {{distractor}}
             {{group}}
-            void updateAddress (Employee e, Address a) {  #distractor
+            void update_address (employee e, address a) {  #distractor
             {{endgroup}}
             {{distractor}}
             {{group}}
-            Employee updateAddress (Employee e, Address a) {  #distractor
+            employee update_address (employee e, address a) {  #distractor
             {{endgroup}}
             {{group}}
                e.address = a;